suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   { 'status': 'OK', 'message': string, 'value':
 		     // LIGHT class
 		     {
+		           "color": {
+		               "usage": int,
+		               "single": {
 		                    "endpoint": int,
+		                    "manual": int,
+		                    "hardware": {"devicename": string, "sensorname": string}
+		               },
+		               "individual": {
+		                   "red": {
+		                       "endpoint": int,
+		                       "manual": int,
+		                       "hardware": {"devicename": string, "sensorname": string}
+		                   },
+		                   "green": {
+		                       "endpoint": int,
+		                       "manual": int,
-		           "hardware": {"devicename": string, "sensorname": string},
+		                       "hardware": {"devicename": string, "sensorname": string}
+		                   },
+		                   "blue": {
-		           "color": int,
+		                       "endpoint": int,
-		           "brightness": int,
+		                       "manual": int,
-		           "timeout": int
+		                       "hardware": {"devicename": string, "sensorname": string}
 		                   }
+		               }
+		           },
+		           "fadeouttime": int
+		     }
+		   //   color usage is an index to the list of color usages:
+		   //     ["RGB as single unit", "RGB as individual units"]
+		   //   single should be used if "RGB as single unit" is selected for color usage
+		   //   individual should be used if "RGB as individual units" is selected for color usage
 		   //   endpoint is an index to the list source endpoints:
 		   //     ["Manual", "Hardware"]
 		   //   if endpoint is Manual
-		   //     color is an integer value of the hex color 0xRRGGBB where each RR (red), GG (green), BB (blue) can be 0x00-0xFF (0-255)
+		   //     manual is an integer value of the hex color 0xRRGGBB where each RR (red), GG (green), BB (blue) can be 0x00-0xFF (0-255)
-		   //     brightness is the percentage value. value should be 0-100
-		   //     timeout indicates the number of seconds
 		   //   if endpoint is Hardware
-		   //     color is an integer value of the hex color 0xRRGGBB where each RR (red), GG (green), BB (blue) can be 0x00-0xFF (0-255)
 		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
 		   //       devicename is the name of the IoT modem device
 		   //       sensorname is the name of the input I2C device
-		   //     timeout indicates the number of seconds
+		   //   fadeouttime indicates the number of seconds for fadeout
 		   //
 		   // DISPLAY class
 		      {